sendgrid/sendgrid-php/USAGE.md

 Categories allow you to group your emails together according to broad topics that you define.
 For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/categories.html).

+Note: Category statistics are available for the previous thirteen months only.

 ### GET /categories/stats/sums